mitoNGS/MToolBox/how_to_build_db.md

 The current MToolBox pipeline versions only support samtools versions lower than 1.
 Please visit [this site](http://sourceforge.net/projects/samtools/files/samtools/), to get samtools versions lower than 1 (i.e. 0.1.xx)

-If gsnap is not installed, please look at the [gsnap website](http://research-pub.gene.com/gmap/), to get the latest or one of the previous GSNAP versions
+If GSNAP is not installed, please have a look at the [gsnap website](http://research-pub.gene.com/gmap/), to get the latest or one of the previous GSNAP versions

 2) Create the directories where you want to place your GSNAP database and fasta indexes: